garthtee/hacker-news/README.md

 npm start
 ```

-Thus runs the app in the development mode and will automatically open in the browser for viewing on localhost port `8080`.
+This runs the app in the development mode and will automatically open in the browser for viewing on [localhost:8080](http://localhost:8080).